Skip to content

 Germany's experience is the reference point for almost everything the UK is now doing, and DIN VDE 0100-551-1 is the technical document at the heart of it.

 DIN VDE 0100-551-1 is the German electrical installation standard governing generating plants up to 4.6kVA in low-voltage networks.
 It was significantly amended in 2024 as part of the Solarpaket I package to accommodate plug-in solar devices (Balkonkraftwerke) specifically.
-The key provisions introduced or clarified by the 2024 amendment were:
+The following describes the German market as widely reported, not UK requirements — we have not verified these details against the German standards themselves, and none of them carried over into the UK specification:

 • Simple registration.
-Compliant systems are registered through the Marktstammdatenregister — a straightforward online portal — rather than requiring a DNO application or electrician involvement.
+Compliant German systems are reported to be registered through the Marktstammdatenregister — a straightforward online portal — rather than requiring a network operator application or electrician involvement.
+The UK equivalent does not exist yet: network notification remains mandatory and the simplified registration route is still in development.

 The results are well-documented: Germany reached 1.2 million installed plug-in solar units by early 2026, with approximately 430,000 new registrations in 2025 alone.
 The DIN VDE 0100-551-1 framework was a necessary condition for that growth.